pontoonapps/CareerGuide/maps-api/README.md

 #### Guest accounts (read-only users)

-Some user accounts (with the internal role of _user_) can be restricted to be read-only, i.e. not allowing and updates.
-These then serve as _guest accounts_ for the purpose of a public service.

-* an account can be restricted by setting `visible` in the `users` table to `false`
-* we could instead add a column in the `users` table
-* we could extend tables under our control:
-  - `training_centre_assignments` – a user could be marked as restricted when assigned to some training centre
-    * only users assigned to training centres can be restricted
-    * we have to check training centre assignments to authorize any updates
-  - `user_map_pins_v2` – a user could have a special pin that restricts them
-    * any user could be restricted
-    * a user could possibly even restrict themselves
-    * we have to check pins to authorize any updates
-  - add `user_restrictions` – a user could have a restriction in there

-* the API /login needs to report a new role: `readonly_user`
+A _guest account_ is a special set of authentication credentials that represents a read-only user tied to one training centre.
+This then serves the purpose of a public service.

+* this is stored in the table `training_centre_features` that tells us whether a training centre has enabled a guest account
+* we would later need a way for a training centre to enable/disable their guest account (by default disabled, enabled manually in the DB for the special user requesting this feature)

 ## Assumptions